-- 1. Because of the size of our student population that is tested the data is always to small to record.
-Our populations are considered "insignificant". - 2.
-Because of COVID-19 Results and data are not available
+1. Because of the size of our student population that is tested the data is always to small to record.
+Our populations are considered "insignificant".

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.